Netflix/vmaf/resource/doc/VMAF_Python_library.md

 The VMAF Python library offers full functionalities from running basic VMAF command line, running VMAF on a batch of video files, training and testing a VMAF model on video datasets, and visualization tools, etc. It is the playground to experiment with VMAF.

-It also provides a command line tool [`ffmpeg2vmaf`](#using-ffmpeg2vmaf) that can pipe FFmpeg-decoded raw videos to VMAF.
-Unlike other command lines, `ffmpeg2vmaf` can take compressed video bitstreams as input.

 ## Prerequisites

 The VMAF Python library has its core feature extraction library written in C, and the rest scripting code written in Python.
 To build the C code, it requires `gcc` and `g++` (>=4.8).
 To run scripts and tests, it requires Python2 (>= 2.7) installed.